09-018 Telegraph Hill

-A wood, steel and glass stair with light spilling down from windows and skylights above pulls visitors up to the top floor, which was opened up as one great room with windows on three sides.
-An open kitchen with lots of storage serves the needs of clients who love to cook and entertain.
-The main deck takes advantage of the sweeping views and serves as an outdoor room with fireplace, windscreen, custom planters, and an operable awning.
-A small outdoor deck off the dining room provides space for grilling and growing herbs.
+The top floor’s envelope was pulled back from the lower façade and transformed into a metal and glass wrapped penthouse volume that sits lightly atop the main façade.
+Upon entering the main unit, a light drenched wood, steel, and glass stair pulls visitors upward.
+By relocating the main bedroom from the top to the middle level, the penthouse level opens as one great room with windows on three sides.
+An open kitchen with ample storage serves the needs of clients who love to cook and entertain.
+The main deck takes advantage of the sweeping views and serves as an outdoor room with a fireplace, windscreen, custom planters, and an operable awning.

-A perforated metal screen wraps down from the ceiling of the top floor to the entry two floors below, adding diffused light as well as visual and textural continuity.
-The stairway is capped with a built-in custom kinetic sculpture by a local artist that is integrated into the metal ceiling.
+A perforated metal screen wraps down from the ceiling of the top floor to the entry two floors below, inviting in diffused light as well as visual and textural continuity into the space.

 A custom kinetic sculpture by local artist, Reuben Margolin, hangs above the staircase - over one hundred fishing wires were individually fed through the openings of the perforated metal screen and are powered by an armature that introduces a fluid three-dimension wave motion into the piece.